Porky's Picnic: Plot

-And so, on their way they see Pinky and quickly catch him.
-Porky tells him that if he behaves, he would tell the baby a story.
-Pinky pulls the nail out of side-car of Porky's bike, causing it to become separated and both pieces of vehicle go on separate paths.
+Porky bikes to Petunia's house for a picnic date, which she graciously accepts.
+They are followed by baby Pinky, who is aware of the situation and sets off on his own, but is saved by Porky after his tricycle trips.
+When Porky tells Pinky the story of "Goldilocks and the Three Bears", Pinky pulls the nail out of side-car of Porky's bike, causing it to become separated and both pieces of vehicle go on separate paths.
 Pinky has fun while Petunia panics and covers her eyes.
 After they pass a speeding train, the vehicle re-connects and Porky just finishes his story.
-Pinky claims it was the best story he "never" heard and they soon arrive to the park.
+Pinky claims it was the best story he "never" heard.